-I have been dreaming about sharing this recipe for Valentine’s Day Chocolate Sugar Cookies since December.
+I have been dreaming about this recipe for Valentine’s Day Chocolate Sugar Cookies since last Valentine’s Day.
 I was knee-deep in butter, sugar, and flour making chocolate shortbread when I got the idea of having that recipe mingle with my favorite Valentine’s Day Sugar Cookie.
 After a few practices, I had the butter and sugar, along with the Dutch cocoa ratios worked out, and this amazing little cookie was born.

 When Julie from The Little Kitchen reached out about joining to help raise funds for Cookies for Kid’s Cancer, I immediately said yes, and knew that this recipe would be perfect.
 Secretly I was hoping she was going to ask us to participate again, this year, as we enjoyed being part of it last year.
 I am not going to go into a lot of details about why this is important to us (you can read about it here) but I will say that the world needs a little more happiness and if sharing rich chocolate sugar cookies helps us get a little closer to finding a cure for childhood cancer, then I will bake hundreds of cookies to do so.